VBA code Command Line Compilation

 Example: -rkpath="C:/RegkeyLocation"

--hwlock – The hardware locking flag.
-This switch is used when you need to enable the hardware locking option.
-This switch doesn’t have any value to be assigned and must be used in combination with the -rkname to take effect.
+– The hardware locking flag.
+Use this switch to enable the hardware locking option.
+Markedly, there is no value to assign to this switch.
+This switch must be used in combination with the -rkname

 Example: -hwlock